Strain effects on topological and valley properties of Janus monolayer $\mathrm{VSiGeN_4}$: Introduction

 \section{Introduction}

 Magnetism of 2D systems is one of the most fascinating properties of material due to its interplay with the other important properties of materials such as superconductivity, ferrovalley (FV), ferroelectricity, piezoelectricity and QAH effects.
 However, based on Mermin-Wagner theorem, long-range magnetic order is prohibited in a 2D system\cite{a1}.
-Fortunately, 2D intrinsic long-range ferromagnetic (FM) order semiconductors, $\mathrm{Cr_2Ge_2Te_6}$ and $\mathrm{CrI_3}$, have been achieved experimentally, from their van der Waals (vdW) layered bulk materials\cite{a2,a3}, which is because FM order can be stabilized by magnetic anisotropy.
-In addition to this, the direction of magnetic anisotropy has very important influence on topological and valley properties of some 2D materials, because it can affect the symmetry of 2D systems\cite{a4,a5,a6,a7}.
-For example in monolayer $\mathrm{RuBr_2}$, FV to HVM to QAH to HVM to FV transitions can be induced by increasing electron correlation $U$ with fixed out-of-plane magnetic anisotropy, but no special QAH states and valley polarization can be observed for in-plane case\cite{a7}.
-Thus, it may be a very interesting thing to tune magnetic anisotropy of 2D systems by external field, such as biaxial strain, electric field, and correlation effects.
+Fortunately, 2D intrinsic long-range ferromagnetic (FM) order semiconductors, $\mathrm{Cr_2Ge_2Te_6}$ and $\mathrm{CrI_3}$, have been achieved experimentally, obtained from their van der Waals (vdW) layered bulk materials\cite{a2,a3}, due to the stabilization of FM order by magnetic anisotropy.
+In addition to this, the direction of magnetic anisotropy has important influence on the topological and valley properties of some 2D materials, because it can affect the symmetry of such 2D systems\cite{a4,a5,a6,a7}.
+For example in monolayer $\mathrm{RuBr_2}$, FV to HVM to QAH to HVM to FV transitions can be induced by increasing the electron correlation $U$ with a fixed out-of-plane magnetic anisotropy, but no special QAH states and valley polarization can be observed for the in-plane case\cite{a7}.
+Thus, it may be a very interesting to tune the magnetic anisotropy of 2D systems by external field, such as biaxial strain, electric field, and correlation effects.